bradlug/bradlug.github.io/README.md

 ## Contributing to the website

 We now have a Github organization "Bradlug".
-Who else fromBradLUG is on GitHub?
+Who else from BradLUG is on GitHub?

 **Task** - Get everyone signed up with write access.